 Watching all the news transmission isn’t necessary.
 Thus, limit yourself to watching just one of them, and don’t let it be before bed unless you want to take them into your dreams.

-15. Seeking validation
+15. Seeking validation from others

 What if I don’t fit in?
 Will they like me?
 What will they think?